Playing with Books

 Recommended Reading List

-This is a list of print/braille, audio, and large print books available for you to check out that help support the Playing with Books skill from Wolfner Library’s Racing to Read curriculum.
+This is a list of print/braille, audio, and large print books available for you to check out that help support the Playing with Books skill from the That All Children May Read early literacy curriculum.
 This list includes books about shapes and other books to promote a love of reading.

 To order any of these titles, contact the library by email, mail or phone.
 You may also request these titles online through WolfPAC.
 Identification numbers for print/braille books begin with BR and large print books begin with LP.
 All audiobooks with the prefix DBC are linked to the Braille and Audio Reading Download site (BARD) for downloading.